gagneurlab/wBuild/docs/features.rst

     Initialize `wBuild` in an already existing project.
 This command prepares all important wrappers and files for Snakemake.

 :bash:`wbuild update`
     To be called on an already initialized project.
-Updates :bash:`.wbuild` directory to the newest version using :ref:`installed <install-wbuild>` Python :code:`wbuild` package.
+Updates :bash:`.wbuild` directory to the latest version using :ref:`installed <install-wbuild>` Python :code:`wbuild` package.

 All these commands should be executed from the **root directory of the project**.